ErisVentures/optyx-blog/content/tutorials/faqs.md

 ### Mac

-**New 2020 Macs with the Apple M1 chip are not supported, even with Rosetta 2**
+**New 2020 Macs with the Apple M1 chip are also compatible when run with Rosetta 2**

 |                    | Requirement                                                                                      |
 | ------------------ | ------------------------------------------------------------------------------------------------ |